jogyamfi/spartajs/README.md

 Sparta.js
 ========

-Sparta.js simple and powerful framework for developing Single Page Applications using the Model-View-ViewModel pattern.
+Sparta.js is simple but powerful framework for developing Single Page Applications using the Model-View-ViewModel pattern.
-It gives structure to your application and also provides two way binding using Knockout with a flexible routing functionality.
+It gives structure to your application, provides two way binding using Knockout and also has a flexible routing functionality.

 For more see : <http://www.spartajs.com>